 The X-Universe series has a particularly egregious example in which each individual map is at most two hundred kilometers across, and as little as tens of kilometers in the original Beyond the Frontier — almost comically small by astronomical standards — yet your ship requires a Time Dilation device to travel between locations on the same map in a reasonable amount of time.
 Unless the kilometer was redefined at some point, this suggests spaceships in the game are far, far slower than they have any right to be — raising the interesting question of how any of the spacefaring races actually managed to become spacefaring races when they don't seem to have any ships that come anywhere near escape velocity for a planet with a mass similar to Earth.
 For added fun, the ships we actually see entering and exiting planetary atmospheres in the series are TL-class large transports, of which the absolute fastest in the series, tuned for maximum speed, can go about 1,000 km∕h, and which are more typically in the 200-400 km∕h range.

 Star Ruler: You can travel faster than light on raw engine power alone, no Phlebotinum handwave provided.
 Lasers also remain hitscan even as their effective range becomes measurable in AU, which means that they are travelling FTL as well.
+However, the rest of the game generally is relatively "hard", but can go into Misaimed Realism when one has high-tech ships such as the aforementioned FTL lasers.

 In Evochron Mercenary, it's possible to see a galaxy.
 The galaxy is rotating at about the same visible speed as a carousel, meaning that it is rotating at several hundred thousand times the speed of light.
 Ships in the game are capped at 10000 meters per second in the X, Y, and Z plane.